teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/dawn-of-the-dead-v-dead-rising-no-copyright-infringement.jpg" class="medium-image">

-Capcom's Dead Rising game took inspiration from George Romero's 1979 zombie classic "Dawn of the Dead."
+Capcom's *Dead Rising* game took inspiration from George Romero's 1979 zombie classic *Dawn of the Dead*.
 In its copyright analysis, the court noted several similarities.
 In both works: (1) the story kicks off with a helicopter ride to a rural mall infested with zombies; (2) the mall has a gun shop; and (3) propane tanks and chainsaws are used in creative ways to kill zombies.
 Both works also parody rampant consumerism and critique sensational journalism.

 Before comparing the game to the original movie, the court filtered out the unprotectable scènes à faire (i.e., stock zombie elements).
 Unfortunately for Romero's Dawn of the Dead, all of the similarities were "driven by the wholly unprotectable concept of humans battling zombies in a mall during a zombie outbreak." *Capcom v.
 MKR Group*, 2008 WL 4661479 (N.D.
 Cal.
 2008).
 Since Capcom's video game only copied unprotectable ideas, there was no copyright infringement.